Your liver can make IBS symptoms worse

 If you are experiencing some of the symptoms above, consider giving your liver a boost with a detox.

-If you have several of these symptoms and they persist, it is worthwhile getting them checked out by a doctor as they are linked to liver disease.
+If you have several of these symptoms and they persist, it is wise to have them checked out by a doctor as they are linked to liver disease.

 Foods that can help you improve things